adampl2/NoteWave/README.md

 # NoteWave

+NoteWave allows users to create, view, edit, and delete notes from their personalized account.
+It provides a platform to organize and store important information, thoughts, and ideas in a secure and convenient manner.
+Users can easily access their notes from any device with internet access.
+The application is designed to be user-friendly, providing a simple and intuitive interface for efficient note-taking and management.

-Developed as part of a milestone project 3 for Code Institute,
+Developed as part of a milestone project 3 for Code Institute.

   ![Multi-screen]()